Primitives

 Building Components with Primitives

-In this case we could simplify it a little bit and wrap the positioner, content and arrow parts into a single content part.
+In case of the Tooltip we could simplify the primtive parts little bit and wrap the positioner, content and arrow parts into a single content part.
 Inside there you can then also use the ui:portal ViewHelper if you want.
-Take a look at the Tooltip component from the docs sitepackage.

-Inside the Root.html file of your component you can then use the ui:useProps ViewHelper to import all props from the primitive and pass them to the primitive root part with spreadProps="{true}".
+Inside the component files you can then use the ui:useProps ViewHelper to import all props from the primitive and pass them to the primitive with spreadProps="{true}".

 <ui:useProps name="primitives:tooltip.root" />